build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 ## Compiling for X86

-On your `c5.xlarge` instance navigate to the `building-rust-applications-for-aws-graviton` directory and run the following command to build the application:
+On your `c5.xlarge` instance, navigate to the `building-rust-applications-for-aws-graviton` directory and run the following command to build the application:

 ```rust
 cargo build --release
 ```

-When the build is finished, you should see output like the following:
+When the build is finished, you should see output as following:

 ```shell
 Finished release [optimized] target(s) in 2m 41s